 Some other manner?

-Honoring and specials can be broken into three tiers: making a donation, buying a song, and having a giveaway.
-The first consideration is what kind or how big of an event you are wanting to recognize.
+Honoring and specials can be broken into a few different methods: making a donation, an honor song, and having a giveaway.
+There can also be other ways to honor individuals and groups at a Pow Wow.
+The first consideration is what kind or how big of an event you want to recognize.

-Making a donation to the Native American committee is probably appropriate for something like a birthday, an anniversary, an award, etc. Just give the donation to the MC and ask him to announce something like: “A donations has been made in honor of Joe’s 50th birthday” or “Donation has been made by Bill in honor of Slim receiving an award from the organization. ”
+Making a donation to the committee is probably appropriate for something like a birthday, an anniversary, an award, etc. Just give the donation to the MC and ask him to announce something like: “A donation has been made in honor of Joe's 50th birthday” or “Donation has been made by Bill in honor of Slim receiving an award from the organization. ”

 How you conduct yourself and the meaning you put into your giveaway is what really matters.
-Here is a recommended order in most giveaways:
+Here is a recommended order for most giveaways:

 - The person speaking for you

 - Head singer

 - Master of ceremonies

 - Organizations (host of the event)

 - Members of the Drums